planetarypy/pdsview/README.rst

 * NASA PDS Image Viewer

-NOTE: This is alpha quality software.
+**NOTE:** This is alpha quality software.
 It lacks many features and lacks support for many PDS image types.
+This software is not produced by NASA.

 Install
 -------